On the Focal Locus of Submanifolds of a Finsler Manifold: Introduction

-Building upon the ideas of \cite{Warner1965}, in \autoref{thm:regularFocalLocusComponent} we study the connected components of the regular tangent focal locus.
-In particular, we assign a pair of integers to each component.
-Next, we study the higher order focal time maps (\autoref{defn:jthTangentFocalLocus}), which are seen to be continuous (\autoref{cor:focalTimeContinuous}).
-In \cite{Itoh2001}, assuming finiteness, they were also shown to be locally Lipschitz continuous in the Riemannian setup, whence such maps are differentiable almost everywhere by Rademacher's theorem.
-We have the following result. \begin{theoremX}[\autoref{thm:smoothnessOfFocalTime}] Given a submanifold in a forward complete Finsler manifold, if the $j^{\text{th}}$-focal time map $\lambda_j$ is finite, then $\lambda_j$ is smooth on an open and dense subset of the unit normal bundle. \end{theoremX}

-In \autoref{prop:focalTimeSmooth}, we have also computed the derivative of $\lambda_j$ explicitly at a point of differentiability as in the above theorem.
+Building upon the ideas of \cite{Warner1965}, in \autoref{thm:regularFocalLocusComponent} we study the connected components of the regular tangent focal locus, and associate a tuple of positive integers to each component.
+This allows us to refine the previous density result (\autoref{thm:regularTangentFocalPointsSubmanifold}), and thereby generalize a theorem of R. L. Bishop \cite[Theorem A]{Bishop77} where only the case of first tangent focal points was considered.
+In particular, we show in \autoref{thm:regularJthTangentFocalLocus} that the set $\mathcal{F}^{\textrm{reg}}_j$ of regular $j^{\textrm{th}}$-tangent focal points is also open and dense in the set of $j^{\textrm{th}}$-tangent focal points (see \autoref{defn:jthTangentFocalLocus}).
+We also study the higher order focal time maps (\autoref{defn:focalTime}), which are seen to be continuous (\autoref{cor:focalTimeContinuous}).
+In \cite{Itoh2001}, assuming finiteness, these maps were shown to be locally Lipschitz continuous in the Riemannian setup, whence they are differentiable almost everywhere by Rademacher's theorem.
+In the same article, the authors noted that the focal time maps are differentiable at a focal point where the focal multiplicity is locally constant.
+We strengthen this by identifying an open dense subset of unit normal vectors, on which the focal time maps are smooth.
+We have the following result. \begin{theoremX}[\autoref{thm:smoothnessOfFocalTime}] Given a submanifold in a forward complete Finsler manifold, if the $j^{\text{th}}$-focal time map $\lambda_j$ is finite, then $\lambda_j$ is smooth on an open and dense subset of the unit normal bundle. \end{theoremX} In \autoref{prop:focalTimeSmooth}, we have also computed the derivative of $\lambda_j$ explicitly at a point of differentiability as in the above theorem.